 On July 31, manufacturing ERP vendor Plex Systems announced the acquisition of DATTUS, an Indianapolis-based software company focused on collecting machine data from the factory floor and applying advanced analytics.
-Terms of the deal were not disclosed
+Terms of the deal were not disclosed.

 Doubling Down on the Factory

 We’ve written extensively about Plex Systems over the past several years (2018, 2017, 2016).
 Manufacturers have been adopting the Plex manufacturing Cloud as their ERP solution mainly because of Plex’s strength in factory and quality operations, where the company’s ERP solution is competitive with dedicated manufacturing execution system (MES)/manufacturing operations management (MOM) solutions.
 The fact that Plex delivers these capabilities via the Cloud has made them one of the first choices for industrial leaders with a clear Cloud strategy, though there are now other competitive offerings in the Cloud (see below).
 Plex has also been the choice of industrial leaders at companies up to $250MM in annual revenues, but LNS believes there is a strong opportunity for leaders in companies up to $1Bn to leverage Plex.

 The acquisition of DATTUS, with its focus on acquiring shop floor data and applying analytics to it, pairs well with Plex’s historical strength in the factory.
 Although Plex has existing partnerships that provide data connections to production machines, those connections have been transaction focused, e.g., tracking containers of material as an operation is completed.
 DATTUS provides another level of factory connection: Edge hardware that collects massive amounts of data from sensors in machines and transmits the data to a central repository in the Cloud.
 Potential uses for this data include predictive maintenance, energy monitoring and optimization, and overall operational efficiency.
 Note that Plex had previously demonstrated integration capabilities with Kepware, a machine connectivity and data historian solution that was acquired by PTC in 2016; with PTC having evolved to focus on smart connected operations - and thus offering more future co-opetition for Plex.
 It was an intelligent move by Plex to acquire these functions and make them part of the company’s core capabilities.

 The addition of the DATTUS solution also offers existing Plex an opportunity to gain new capabilities (and thus additional revenue) and brings Big Data and Industrial Internet of Things (IIoT) expertise into the company’s talent pool, enabling them to address the requirements of this emerging market.